Peterpiotr/siguren-documentation/docs/source/ms-system/ms-controls/ms-control-cabinet.rst

 In the standalone architecture, the MS Controller receives only inputs from the main hoist control panel, basically [🔼 Up] and [🔽 Down] on terminal block T2.

-Terminal block T4 is a set of digital outputs (relays) providing MotoSuiveur® status information, as well as an enable signal for operation, enabling upward and downward movement signals.
+Terminal block T4 is a set of digital outputs (relays) providing MotoSuiveur® status information, as well as an ENABLE signal for operation, enabling Upward and Downward movement signals.

 Terminal blocks T3, T5\*\, T6, T7 and T8 are analog and digital inputs for MotoSuiveur® standalone system.